Publications

 submitted (with Sok Chul Hong) [PDF]

 Abstract This study examines the unintended health consequences of voluntary responses to COVID-19.
-We focus on general health screening in Korea, using administrative data linking medical claims and screening records.
-We find that screening rates declined sharply in 2020 relative to counterfactual trends, particularly among individuals at higher risk of chronic diseases.
-Next, we assess the effect of forgone screening using propensity score matching and event study designs.
-Our estimates show that individuals who missed screening would have been more likely to initiate care for chronic diseases if screened.
-Such delays in management lead to more advanced conditions at care initiation.
+We focus on general health screening in Korea, using administrative data that link medical claims and screening records.
+At the national level, screening rates declined markedly in 2020, the first year of the pandemic, relative to counterfactual trends.
+Complementing this aggregate pattern, individual-level analysis reveals notable heterogeneity: declines were larger among those with higher predicted risk of chronic disease.
+We then assess the consequences of forgone screening, employing propensity score matching and event study designs.
+Our estimates show that, had they been screened, individuals who missed screening would have been more likely to initiate care for chronic diseases.
+The costs of missed screening were especially large among those at higher predicted risk of chronic disease.
+Such delays in management led to more advanced conditions at the time of care initiation.
+Our findings show that, even without strict quarantine policies, voluntary responses to infection can undermine preventive care, disproportionately affecting high-benefit groups.
+This underscores the importance of balancing infection control with the continuity of preventive care during health crises.

 The National Immunization Program for Children Expanded: Its Impact on Influenza Vaccination and Healthcare Use